mac641/audio-converter/README.md

 2. Create a user config file by typing `make user_config` in your terminal.
     1. Open the new file (media/user_config.py) and fill up the example placeholder between the quotation marks.
     2. Save the file.
+3. Start the server!
-3. Start the production server by typing `make run_docker_prod` in your terminal.
+   * If you want to build and start the production server locally, type `make run_docker_prod` in your terminal.
+   * Alternatively you can pull a pre-built image from [DockerHub](https://hub.docker.com/r/mac641/audio-converter).
+     Follow the instructions on DockerHub to run the server.

 ## How to contribute